geopandas/pyogrio/README.md

 ### Conda-forge

-This package is available on [conda-forge](https://anaconda.org/conda-forge/pyogrio) for Linux and MacOS.
-Windows is not yet supported.
+This package is available on [conda-forge](https://anaconda.org/conda-forge/pyogrio) for Linux, MacOS, and Windows.

 ```bash
 conda install -c conda-forge pyogrio